How does a Community Visit work?

 VCRD’s Community Visit program actively connects grassroots community building efforts in towns across Vermont with state-wide resources, expertise and opportunities.
 Each Visit brings together a broad mix of community members with a visiting resource team, made up of Council members and statewide providers (state, federal, non-profit, and philanthropic), to create intensive partnerships and tailored work plans for long-term local success.
 The Visit process is designed for community members to prioritize and choose strategic goals and vision for their community and for the state-wide visiting resource team to provide advice and expertise to help them get there.

 The program takes place over four months with a series of public meetings, facilitated discussions and community events.
-To be successful, a broad spectrum of community members must be involved; invitations sent through schools, businesses and through town offices to residents are very important.
-The Vermont Council on Rural Development raises funds for this program; there is no cost to the community except time and energy.
+To be successful, a broad spectrum of community members must be involved; invitations sent through schools, businesses, and through town offices to residents are very important.

 What Does a Community Visit Produce?